DCC-Lab/RayTracing/README.md

 eo.PN_33_921().display()
 ```

-Finally, an addition as of 1.2.0 is the ability to obtain the intensity profile of a given source from the object plane at the exit plane of an OpticalPath.
+Finally, an addition as of 1.2.0 is the ability to obtain the intensity profile of a given source from the object plane at the exit plane of an `OpticalPath`.
 This is in fact really simple: by tracing a large number of rays, with the number of rays at y and θ being proportionnal to the intensity, one can obtain the intensity profile by plotting the histogram of rays reaching a given height at the image plane. `Rays` are small classes that return a `Ray` that satisfies the condition of the class.
 Currently, there is `UniformRays`,`RandomUniformRays` `LambertianRays` and `RandomLambertianRays` (a Lambertian distribution follows a cosθ distribution, it is a common diffuse surface source).
 They appear like iterators and can easily be used like this example script:

 ```python
 from raytracing import *